rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-caching-policies.md

 ```

 #### <a name="example-using-policy-expressions"></a>Example using policy expressions
- This example shows how to to configure API Management response caching duration that matches the response caching of the backend service as specified by the backed service's `Cache-Control` directive.
+ This example shows how to configure API Management response caching duration that matches the response caching of the backend service as specified by the backed service's `Cache-Control` directive.
 For a demonstration of configuring and using this policy, see [Cloud Cover Episode 177: More API Management Features with Vlad Vinogradsky](https://azure.microsoft.com/documentation/videos/episode-177-more-api-management-features-with-vlad-vinogradsky/) and fast-forward to 25:25.

 ```xml
 <!-- The following cache policy snippets demonstrate how to control API Management reponse cache duration with Cache-Control headers sent by the backend service. -->